Glossary

-A supply-side platform (SSP) is an adtech software that helps publishers and other advertisers automate the management, selling, and optimization of ad inventory (audio, video, display, mobile) on their web and mobile properties.
+A supply-side platform (SSP) is an advertising technology platform that enables publishers to automate the selling, management, and optimization of their digital ad inventory across multiple ad exchanges and demand sources.
 SSP is also known as a sell-side platform.
+SSPs are a core component of programmatic advertising.

 Traditionally, publishers manually sold ad space, which is still done today for premium ad space in some cases.
 Publishers needed a way to scale their selling processes and ensure that ad space was not left empty while maximizing the prices of ad impressions.

 When supply-side platforms were first introduced, they were used for filling leftover inventory at lower prices.
-Today, the SSP is responsible for the programmatic selling of all ad inventory.
+Today, the SSP is responsible for the programmatic selling of all ad inventory, working alongside display advertising ecosystems to maximize revenue.

 Supply Side Platform vs. Demand Side Platform